Solo-braider tutorial for the Nun’s letterbraid

 But certain oddities about the order in which the color changes were listed in the Nun’s Book instructions made Boutrup suspect that perhaps the loops really were meant to be turned while braiding, rather than beforehand.
 [One of my replies in the comment section below has more details.]

 Either of the two ways of following the charts produces the same letter shapes.
-The first method is a little slower, but feels more relaxed.
+The first method (which I follow in this tutorial) is a little slower, but feels more relaxed.
 First you read a line of the chart to find out which loops to turn, then you turn them on the fingers, and then you braid a row, using the exact same braiding moves every time.
-(That’s the method I used in these videos.)
 The second method requires more concentration while braiding, and the braiding moves are a little different every time, depending on which loops need to be turned.
 It does feel like a faster way to braid the letters, and it’s the way I prefer to braid them now that I’m more used to these braids.

 [Update: in my current series of tutorials on Pick-up Patterning with simpler braids than letterbraids, I teach the second method of following charts – the ‘turning while braiding’ method.
 This probably seems very inconsistent!
-But for simpler braids than letterbraids, turning the loops separately from the braiding moves is unnecessary and much too cumbersome.]
+But for simpler braids than letterbraids, turning the loops separately from the braiding moves is much too cumbersome and unnatural.]

-The other two 17th C. letterbraids in Joy Boutrup’s book were both described as using the first method, the one I demo in the second video above – all loops turned (according to the chart) before the braiding moves are performed.
+The other two 17th C. letterbraids in Joy Boutrup’s book were both described as using the first method, the one I demo in the second video above – all loops turned or not turned (according to the chart) before the braiding moves are performed.

 * The rotational directions of the loops’ turns can have a slight-to-fairly-big effect on how the finished braid turns out, but the original manuscripts don’t specify which direction to turn loops.